Rainbow's End (1995 film)

 Rainbow's End is a 1995 Australian TV film directed by Denny Lawrence and starring Ernie Dingo.
 It is about a brother and sister who try to find their father.

+Plot

+Jack and Terri run away from their foster family, in hopes of finding their real dad, Tom, a merchant seaman.
+Their journey takes them on a series of adventures and mishaps.